 - Step 1.
 In Mbox Remote, start a live pixel mapping session, create and configure a context, and place some pixel mapping fixtures using methods described earlier in this manual. - Step 2.
 On the Fixtures > Patch tab, patch fixtures to desired output universe and address. - Step 3.
 On the Patch tab, assign a group number (1-2000) to the fixtures that require a merge with external data.
-The general idea is to group fixtures that would always share the same control or merge state. - On the Groups tab, check the "When merging always pass Step 4. through non-pixels" preference.
+The general idea is to group fixtures that would always share the same control or merge state. - Step 4.
+On the Groups tab, check the "When merging always pass through non-pixels" preference.
 This preference allows merge data for non-pixels (i.e. unpatched channels) to always pass through to the Mbox output, BUT only when the merge type is set to Full Profile or Profile Non-Pixels Force.
 This preference defaults to being on, as the most common usage of unpatched channels would be for additional parameters on fixtures; features like pan and tilt that shouldn't be affected by Mbox, just passed through unaltered.

-- Decide what merge input type each fixture should have.
-There are Step 6. ten different types: - a.
+- Step 5.
+Switch to the Fixtures > Merge tab.
+All patched fixtures will automatically appear on this tab, arranged by output universe and address.
+Note that only fixtures with a group number may be merged, but all fixtures, regardless of group number, will be shown here.
+Initially, the merge universe and merge address field will be empty for all fixtures. - Step 6.
+Decide what merge input type each fixture should have.
+There are ten different types: - a.
 No Merge this fixture's data will not be merged. - b.
 Single RGB 8-bit every color pixel on this fixture will output the same color, using three channels of merge data - using RGB ordering (e.g. 255,255,255 = white).
-Similarly, all luma pixels on this fixture will output the same intensity, based on the luma calculation derived from the incoming RGB values. - c.
-Single RGB 16-bit every color pixel on this fixture will output the same color using six channels of merge data - using RRGGBB ordering (e.g. 255,255,255,255,255,255 = white).
-Similarly, all luma pixels on this fixture will output the same intensity, based on the luma calculation derived from the incoming RGB values. - d.
+Similarly, all luma pixels on this fixture will output the same intensity, based on the luma calculation derived from the incoming RGB values.

+- d.
 Single CMY 8-bit every color pixel on this fixture will output the same color, using three channels of merge data - using CMY ordering (e.g. 255,255,255 = black).
 Similarly, all luma pixels on this fixture will output the same intensity, based on the luma calculation derived from the incoming CMY values. - e.
-Single CMY 16-bit every color pixel on this fixture will output the same color, using six channels of merge data - using CCMMYY ordering (e.g. 255,255,255,255,255,255 = black).
+Single CMY 16-bit every color pixel on this fixture will output the same color, using six channels of merge data using CCMMYY ordering (e.g. 255,255,255,255,255,255,255 = black).
 Similarly, all luma pixels on this fixture will output the same intensity, based on the luma calculation derived from the incoming CMY values.